rahulgovind/pysph/examples/cpy/README.rst

 2. ``input_expr`` might be evaluated multiple times.
-However, it can be assumed that ``input_expr`` for an element or index ``i`` is not evaluated again after the output expression ``output_expr`` for that element is evaulated.
+However, it can be assumed that ``input_expr`` for an element or index ``i`` is not evaluated again after the output expression ``output_expr`` for that element is evaluated.
 Therefore, it is safe to write the output of a scan back to an array also used for the input like in the first example.
 3. PyOpenCL specific.
 If a segmented scan is used, unlike PyOpenCL where the ``across_seg_boundary`` is used to handle the segment logic in the scan